purpleclay/gitz/docs/git/status.md

 ---
 icon: material/format-list-checkbox
 status: new
-title: Retrieve the status of the current repository
+title: Inspecting the status of a repository
 description: Check the status of the current repository and identify if any changes exist
 ---